-An individual, even if self-employed, is eligible for chapter 13 relief as long as the individual’s non-contingent, liquidated unsecured debts are less than approximately $420,000 and secured debts are less than approximately $1,258,000.
-Those amounts are indexed for inflation and change periodically.
+An individual, even if self-employed, is eligible for chapter 13 relief as long as the individual’s non-contingent, liquidated secured and unsecured debts are no more than $2,750,000.

 Contact us at (925) 472-8000 for more information or if you have any questions.